Performer: Battelle Memorial Institute

 Project dates: August 2014 - July 2016

-To investigate the potential for reusing respirators in emergency situations, FDA has awarded an 18-month contract to Battelle Memorial Institute.
-Battelle will conduct tests to evaluate the feasibility of using a commercially available hydrogen peroxide vapor technology to decontaminate N95 respirators.
+To investigate the potential for reusing respirators in emergency situations, FDA awarded an 18-month contract to Battelle Memorial Institute.
+Battelle conducted tests to evaluate the feasibility of using a commercially available hydrogen peroxide vapor technology to decontaminate N95 respirators.

-Based on recommendations from an interagency respirator equipment working group known as Project BREATHE, this pilot-scale testing will evaluate respirators during and after as many as 50 decontamination cycles.
-The testing will examine the ability of hydrogen peroxide vapor to decontaminate respirators, and it will determine if the respirators maintain their structure and function after multiple decontamination cycles.
+Based on recommendations from an interagency respirator equipment working group known as Project BREATHE, this pilot-scale testing evaluated respirators during and after as many as 50 decontamination cycles.
+The testing examined the ability of hydrogen peroxide vapor to decontaminate respirators, and it determined whether the respirators maintained their structure and function after multiple decontamination cycles.

-The project will address three areas related to decontamination of N95 respirators:
+The project addressed three areas related to decontamination of N95 respirators:

 - Optimizing decontamination parameters